gdt050579/AppCUI-rs/docs/chapter-3/event-loop/toolbar-items/label.md

 |--------------------|------------------------------------------------------------------------------------------------------------------|
 | `set_caption(...)` | Set the new caption for a label.
 The size of the label is the considered the number of characters in its content |
 | `get_caption()`    | Returns the current caption of a label. |

+# Example

+The following example shows 3 lables that show a number writen in base 10, 16 and 2.
+The first two labels (for base 10 and base 16 are part of one group located on the bottom left part of the window); the last label is part of a separate group located on the top-right side of the window.
+In the center of the window, there is a button that when clicked increases the number and updates the values in each label.